yprodev/dotfiles/README.md

 Please, review the comments in the main script to follow the idea.

+## Tmux

+Update the `.tmux.conf` file and run command `tmux source ~/.tmux.conf` while `tmux` is running.

+Installation of the plugins by the TPM could be done by pressing Prefix + I.

 #### References

 [Tmux has forever changed the way I write code.](https://www.youtube.com/watch?v=DzNmUNvnB04 "Tmux has forever changed the way I write code.")